bsmith89/longev-mgen/doc/submission.md

 ### Phylogenetics

-To better understand the evolutionary relationships between these organisms, a concatenated gene tree ([@Fig:muri-comparison]) was constructed for the 9 new MAGs along with publicly available MAGs and isolate genomes [@Ormerod2016; @Lagkouvardos2016; @Lagkouvardos2019; @Miyake2020]
+To better understand the evolutionary relationships between these organisms, a concatenated gene tree ([@Fig:muri-comparison] panel A) was constructed for the 9 new MAGs along with publicly available MAGs and isolate genomes [@Ormerod2016; @Lagkouvardos2016; @Lagkouvardos2019; @Miyake2020]
 <!--
 TODO: Confirm that these are the correct citations.
 -->
-The tree was rooted by five other _Bacteroidales_
+The tree was rooted by five other Bacteroidales
 species: _Bacteroides ovatus_ (ATCC-8483), _Bacteroides
 thetaiotaomicron_ VPI-5482, _Porphyromonas gingivalis_ (ATCC-33277),
 _Barnesiella viscericola_ (DSM-18177),